Warren Buffett’s firm reports $12B profit before its meeting

 The four analysts surveyed by FactSet expected Berkshire to report operating earnings of $3,792.36 per Class A share.

 Berkshire continued its streak of major stock repurchases by investing $6.6 billion in its own stock during the quarter.
-The Omaha, Nebraska-based company spent $25 billion on repurchases last year.
+The company spent $25 billion on repurchases last year.
+Seifert said investors will applaud the significant buybacks.

-But Berkshire is still sitting on $145.439 billion in cash and short-term investments because Buffett has struggled to find major acquisitions for the company for several years.

-Later on Saturday, Buffett will spend several hours answering questions at an online version of Berkshire’s annual meeting.
-Buffett will be joined in answering questions by Berkshire vice chairmen Charlie Munger, Greg Abel and Ajit Jain.
-The company is holding its meeting online for the second year in a row because of the coronavirus pandemic.
-Normally the event draws a crowd of more than 40,000 to Omaha, Nebraska.

 Berkshire Hathaway Inc. owns more than 90 companies, including the BNSF railroad and insurance, utility, furniture and jewelry businesses.
 The company also has major investments in such companies as Apple, American Express, Coca-Cola and Bank of America.